thelia/thelia.github.io/documentation/features/coupons/index.md

 * An [effect](/documentation/features/coupon/effects.html) (ex: disount -10£ on your customer total checkout
 * A [rule](/documentation/features/coupon/rules.html), whether your customer is eligible for this Coupon (ex: total cart price > 400£)

 We designed this feature in order to let you build the Coupon you wish.
-Whether it is usual or it is vey specific to your business model.
+Whether it is usual or it is very specific to your business model.
-By default numerous Coupons are available but any developer will will able to implement your demand.
+By default numerous Coupons are available but any developer will will able to implement your demands.

 Here are some unusual demands our customers already met :